fjohngaughan/Dataquest-Projects/README.md

-# Hispanic Mental Health App Viability Analysis
+# Hispanic American Mental Health App Viability Analysis

 This project is an analysis of an App Store and a Google Play dataset to determine the market viability of a self-care mental health app specifically designed for Hispanic-Americans.